datadrivers/workshop-terraform/docs/handson3.markdown

 1. Copy the module to generate a new bucket with other name
 2. Use thefirst bucket as terraform state backend
-3. Upload a local file with terraform apply
+3. Upload all files in the module with terraform apply
 4. Add permissions to this uploaded file

 ## [Back](index.markdown)